gantsign/ansible-role-pin-to-launcher/README.md

 ### Example Unity Playbook

-Unity is the default desktop on Ubuntu.
+Unity was the default desktop on Ubuntu prior to Bionic (18.04).

 ```yaml
 - hosts: servers